-The School will take account of guidance as listed in the Flowchart of Disclosure and Barring Service criminal record checks and barred list checks; and definition of a regulated activity as detailed in Annex G & F respectively of Keeping children safe in education (2020) and Disqualification under the Childcare Act (2006)
+The School will take account of guidance as listed in the Flowchart of Disclosure and Barring Service criminal record checks and barred list checks found on page 60 KCSIE 2021; and definition of a regulated activity as detailed in Annex F respectively of KCSIE 2021 and Disqualification under the Childcare Act (2006)

-- Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available. - Check there are no prohibition orders to prevent a person from carrying out teaching work - Verify the candidate's mental and physical fitness to carry out their work responsibilities. - Verify Professional qualifications - Section 128 (Prohibition from Management) regulatory check for Academy Governors and Staff in Management Position - Enhanced DBS check for any Governor - Verify the person's right to work in the UK - Verify if the person has lived outside the UK are subject to additional checks as appropriate - written vetting information from all agency or third-party organisations that confirms that appropriate safeguarding checks have been carried out on individuals/supply staff working at the school, i.e. those checks that the school would otherwise perform in respect of its own staff - Supervised volunteers are not in regulated activity, however an enhanced DBS check without a barred list check will be undertaken for these staff in appropriate circumstances.
+- Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available. - Check there are no prohibition, directions, sanctions and restrictions to prevent a person from carrying out teaching work by using the TRA'S Employer Service - Verify the candidate's mental and physical fitness to carry out their work responsibilities. - Verify Professional qualifications - Section 128 (Prohibition from Management) regulatory check for Academy Governors and Staff in Management Position - Enhanced DBS check for any Governor - Verify the person's right to work in the UK - Verify if the person has lived outside the UK by conducting the same checks as all other staff in schools and any further checks though to be appropriate so that any relevant events that occurred outside the UK can be considered criminal records checks for overseas applicants - Home Office guidance can be found on GOV.UK; and for teaching positions